Gobbled Too Much? What to Do NextArticle posted in: Diet & Nutrition

 Flush out the toxins of turkey day with a continuous flow of fluids.
 Stick with water, which will fill you up and cleanse your system, or plain green tea.
 Clinical studies suggest that green tea extract may have a positive impact on metabolism and fat burning.
 If coffee is your beverage of choice, forego all cream and sugar today.
 You’ll save on calories, sugar and fat.

 After a big splurge, it’s important to reestablish a taste for food that isn’t drenched in sugar, salt or oil.
 Load up on extra fruits and veggies today, and choose lean meats or fishes seasoned with herbs and spices so that the fats you do eat are healthy ones.

 Hit the gym

-Torch some calories and give your body a reboot with a good sweat session.
+Torch some calories and give yourself a reboot with a good sweat session.
 Don’t go so hard that you hurt yourself and won’t be able to return to the routine for another week.
 Helpful tip: Get moving in the morning.
 Studies suggest that exercise can help suppress hunger hormones post-workout.
 By working in an a.m. workout, you may negate the need for a mid-morning snack.

 Fill up on fiber

 Fiber doesn’t just help you stay fuller longer, it helps restore your normal digestive function as well.
 Both benefits are especially important after a day of feasting.
 Fruits, veggies and whole grains are great high-fiber choices.
 Considering making a smoothie full of fibrous greens, flaxseeds or chia seeds and your favorite fruit to sweeten it up.
 Or chow down on a large, colorful salad.